keropad/shopee-spendcheck/README.md

 # ShopeeSpendCheck (K Padilla)

-Track how much you've spent on Shopee — without having to guess.
-This lightweight browser extension displays your total visible purchase amount directly on the page.
+Track how much you've spent on Shopee PH — without having to guess.
+This FREE lightweight browser extension displays your total visible purchase amount directly on the page.

 ## Features

 - Instantly shows your total Shopee spend
 - Refreshes as you scroll (auto-updating)
-- Bulletproof detection using `aria-label="Order Total"`
-- Doesn't rely on fragile class names
+- Completely free and open-source
 - Floating, draggable UI
 - Works in Chrome, Edge, Brave, and other Chromium-based browsers
+- ShopeeSpendCheck does **not** collect, store, or transmit any data.
+All calculations happen inside your browser.

 ## Installation